“I find in the Neapolitan people the most brilliant and vibrant industry, not to get rich, but to live without occupation.”

 It was then, for the first time, I realized the mask that Naples puts on its face: a mixture of beauty, decay, life, death, romance, fuss.

-I was with another photographer (a girl) and I was suddenly and frantically invited by an elderly couple on their balcony on the first floor of a shabby little house, to have a cup of coffee.
-Only after it was explained to me that the gesture served to save me from the street, where we had been spotted by the underworld and already earmarked to be robbed.
+I was with a female photographer and I was suddenly and frantically invited by an elderly couple on their balcony at the first floor of a shabby little house, to have a cup of coffee.
+Only after it was explained to me that the gesture served to save us from the street, where we had been spotted by the underworld and already earmarked to be robbed.

-They offered us great coffee, prepared by expert hands, showed us the apartment and I knew immediately where I was: it was the birthplace of “Antonio Griffo Focas Flavio Angelo Ducas Comnenus Porfiro Genito-Gagliardi de Curtis of Byzantium“, also known as Antonio de Curtis, known to the world as Totò.
+They offered us great coffee, prepared by expert hands, showed us the apartment and I recognized immediately where we wed: it was the birthplace of “Antonio Griffo Focas Flavio Angelo Ducas Comnenus Porfiro Genito-Gagliardi de Curtis of Byzantium“, also known as Antonio de Curtis, known to the world as Totò.

 The apartment was kept as a shrine, and all in all it was.
 After half an hour a whistle from the street and a few words spoken in tight dialect gave us the green light.
-We said goodbye to the sweet tenants and went down the road trying another photographic approach, and not without a little danger and peril we did bring home a decent job.
+We said goodbye to the sweet tenants and went down the road again, trying another photographic approach and not without a little danger and peril we brought home a nice job.

-Today, after over thirteen years, I continue to visit Naples regularly colliding with all its contrasts.
-The city is alive at any time, on any day, and I find it more and more vibrant and raw but strongly resistant to changing times: the children still play on the street, people drive scooters without a helmet, and the locals have not yet become slaves to fashion.
+Today, after over sixteen years, I continue to visit Naples regularly colliding with all its contrasts.
+The city is alive at any time, on any day, and I find it more and more vibrant and raw but strongly resistant to changing times: the children still play on the street, people drive scooters without a helmet, and the locals have not yet become slaves of fashion.

 Only the city’s central streets are stuffed with new shops and throngs of people jostle to get a better look at the latest technological novelty or trendy clothes displayed in the windows.

 The sunshine and typical kindness of these people is still mixed with a strong religious and superstitious streak that stands out in small daily details.
-It happened under a deluge, with photographic gear around my neck and a simple umbrella that quickly became insufficient to protect me, and I was forced to shelter under a stall in the famous street Spaccanapoli who exhibited “good luck” charms.
-No time to put one foot under the stall when I was yelled at indicating that I should remove my umbrella from under the stall immediately, because it was synonymous with bad luck.
+It happened under a del‐ uge, with photographic gear around my neck and a simple umbrella that quickly became insufficient to protect me, and I was forced to shelter under a stall in the famous street Spaccanapoli who exhibited “good luck” charms.
+No time to put one foot under the stall when I was yelled at indicating that I should keep out my umbrella from the stall immediately, because it was synonymous of bad luck.